 Senior Director, Insurance Services

-If you need help in any of these areas, let me know how Vizient can support you.
+If you need help in this area, let me know how Vizient can support you in your efforts.
 Vizient Insurance Services has business relationships with cyber liability and breach response experts.
 Whether you are evaluating a broker, insurance carrier or a trusted cyber security consulting firm, Vizient has resources and information to help.

 About the author

-With a background in nursing, Mark Stenmark serves as the national property and casualty (P&C) leader for Vizient Insurance Services.
-He is responsible for strategy, product development, sales, marketing, P&L, contract negotiation and the maintenance of multi-year B2B relationships with national insurance carriers and P&C broker partners.
-In his nearly 20 years with the company, Stenmark also held regional and national positions in market management, business development, sales operations and purchased services.
-Prior to joining Vizient, he served as operational leader in physician practice management for both a large group practice environment and a management services organization.
+Mark Stenmark serves as the national property and casualty (P&C) leader for Vizient Insurance Services.
+He is responsible for strategy, product development, sales, marketing, P&L, contract negotiations and the maintenance of multi-year B2B relationships with national insurance carriers and P&C broker partners.
+In his 23 years with the company, Stenmark also held regional and national positions in market management, business development, sales operations and purchased services